 Transportation, Costs, and Financial Aid

-Accepted students will pay one year or one semester’s tuition, room, and board to Saint Mary’s College for the Spain program.
+Students pay Saint Mary's College tuition, room & board, and a study abroad fee.
 Students provide their own round-trip transportation to Seville.
 However, the Center can help students participate in group discount flights to Spain.
 Financial aid from Saint Mary’s, scholarships, and grants can be applied to the semester or year in Spain, but not to the summer program.
 Expenses not covered include passport and visa fees, personal travel and expenditures, and books and supplies.
 To learn more about this program and associated costs, click the Application Information button and navigate to the program specific budget sheet.

 Eligibility and Requirements